octokit/webhooks.js/README.md

 };
 ```

 `EventSource` is a native browser API and can be polyfilled for browsers that don’t support it.
-In node, you can use the [`eventsource`](https://github.com/EventSource/eventsource) package: install with `npm install eventsource`, then `const EventSource = require('eventsource')`
+In node, you can use the [`eventsource`](https://github.com/EventSource/eventsource) package: install with `npm install eventsource`, then `import EventSource from "eventsource";)`

 ## API